Customisable Female Basemesh v2.0 Documentation

 Completely new Model

 V2.0 has been completely rebuilt from the ground up, so the mesh is completely different from v1.0.
-The body has been remade with more realistic proportions.
+The body has been remade with more realistic proportions and a more appealing face.

 Better Rig